willfindlay/COMP5900X-TrustedComputing/notes/notes.md

 * The key is protected in hardware, so really the attacker is out of options

+* Need to defend against online guessing attacks as well
+  * Even online attacks mounted from the server side
+  * Therefore, enforce rate limiting for a given password within the TEE itself

 ### Intel SGX

 * Software enters an enclave using a special CPU instruction